Questo

 Boosting school children's curiosity and motivation for learning

-Questo is a tool for developing curiosity, inquisitiveness and the skill of asking questions in school children
+Questo is a tool designed to foster curiosity, inquisitiveness, and the skill of asking questions in school children

 Goal